KNMI/adaguc-server/doc/tutorials/FasterWMSWithTilingForLargeDatasetsLikeMeteoSatThirdGeneration.md

 <TileSettings debug="true" autotile="true" maxtilesinimage="32"/> <!-- Note that you can set autotile also to "file" to start tiling only when the file is explicitly specified. -->
 ```

-See TileSettings for details.
-[TileSettings](../configuration/TileSettings.md) - Configuration settings for tiling high    resolution layers.
+For details see [TileSettings](../configuration/TileSettings.md) - Configuration settings for tiling high    resolution layers.

 Example for NWCSAF S_NWC_WV09_MTI1_GLOBAL-NR: